programmeervid/slack-archive-visualizer/README.md

 -   references to people (@person)
 -   references to channels (#channel)
 -   references to messages (#channel/timestamp)
+-   threads
+-   reactions (but not all emojis are supported)

 ### Problems
 I initially wrote this purely for personal use.
 Because of this, the code is quite messy.
 Also, I only implemented the features I needed myself.
 This means that there are some problems I didn't bother fixing.